 The union will debate calls for a ballot for industrial action should the issue not be settled by the end of this month, and for a penalty clause to be included in any future pay deals should the state not uphold "its obligation to INTO members" in this regard.

-Minister Naughton will address ASTI delegates later today.
+Minister Naughton also addressed ASTI delegates today.

 Read More: 5 concerns teachers will raise at trade union conferences